Frobenius splitting of valuation rings and $F$-singularities of centers: Introduction

 \textbf{Acknowledgments:} The question of Frobenius splitting of valuation rings arose in conversations of Zsolt Patakfalvi, Karl Schwede and Karen Smith.
 While Frobenius splitting of Abhyankar valuations was suspected in my prior work with Karen, the idea of using local uniformization took shape while I was visiting University of Utah.
 I thank Karl Schwede, Raymond Heitmann, Linquan Ma and Anurag Singh for many fruitful conversations during my stay in Utah, and Karl for the invitation.
-I am also grateful to Karen, Linquan and Raymond Heitmann for helpful comments on a draft of this paper.
+I am also grateful to Karen, Linquan and Raymond Heitmann for helpful comments on a draft of this paper, and to Eric Canton, Takumi Murayama and Matthew Stevenson for allowing me to include (Section 5, (\ref{spherical-complete})) that we realized while working on a different project.
 Further thanks go to Franz-Viktor Kuhlmann, whose question on the relationship between defect and Abhyankar valuations inspired the material of Section \ref{Noetherian, F-finite centers}, and to Steven Dale Cutkosky for helpful conversations.
 My work was supported by department and summer fellowships at University of Michigan and NSF Grant DMS \#1501625.